 In 2 Kings 6, the Syrian army came after Elisha (the man of God) because he was giving revelation to Israel, God’s people.
 Likewise, the enemy goes after men and women of God (pastors and five-fold ministry) for giving revelation to God’s people.
 The devil and all his entire demonic host go after God’s servants, especially when they are giving His people fresh revelation from the Word of God.
 Here are a few things we should do for our pastors regularly:

 - Pray for them.
 Paul said we are to pray for those in positions of authority (1 Timothy 2:1-3).
 Your pastor needs your continual prayers.
 They are on the front lines of the battle for you.
 Pray and do spiritual warfare for them as often as you can.

-There’s something about leaving the geographical area we minister in.
-It seems a heavy load lifts once we pass out of a certain geographical sphere.
+- Make sure they are allowed to take vacations and periodic get aways.
+Make it possible for your pastor and their mate to get away regularly.
+Every pastor needs a few good vacations each year, and at least a three day mini-trip every three to thre months or so.
+There’s something about leaving the geographical sphere or area we minister in.
+It seems a heavy load lifts once we pass out of a certain geographical realm.
 Take up an offering for your pastors before they go, and if possible, even pay for their hotel and travel expenses.

 The enemy will continually attempt to distract the man or woman of God from what they have been called to do.
 Here are a few things that can distract pastors: